 The Sümela Monastery is a Greek Orthodox monastery in Maçka, Trabzon Province in the Black Searegion of Turkey.
 It was founded in AD 386 during the reign of the Emperor Theodosius I by two Athenian Monks and dedicated to Virgin Mary.
 The Monastery fell into ruin several times and was restored by various emperors during its long history.
 It got its present form in the 13th century.
-Now it is a tourist major tourist attraction in Turkey.
+Now it is a major tourist attraction like the Famous Greek Temples in Turkey.
 The inner and outer walls are decorated with frescoes.
 The main subjects of the frescoes are the tale of Christ and Virgin Mary.

 8. Ostrog Monastery

 The Monastery of Ostrog is one of the amazing christian Monasteries in the world.
 It is a Serbian Orthodox monastery.
 Dedicated to Saint Basil of Ostrog, the Monastery is the most important pilgrimage place in Montenegro.
 It is founded in the 17th century.
 After a fire which had destroyed the major part of the complex, it got its present-day look in 1923-1926.
 It is believed that by praying here, one can be cured from incurable disease and other difficulties of life.